-Howeber, AEM is less suited for small to medium sized businesses simply because of the cost and initial setup time.
-Out of the box, it isn't very useful and will need to be heavily customized to the business's needs.
-It also requires users who already have AEM experience or they will need to be traine and it's built on Java based technologies, so easy to learn only for someone coming from Java background.
+However, AEM is less suited for small to medium-sized businesses simply because of the cost and initial setup time.
+Out of the box, it isn’t very useful and will need to be heavily customized to the business’s needs.
+It also requires users who already have AEM experience or they will need to be trained and it’s built on Java-based technologies, so easy to learn only for someone coming from Java background.

 All of this is then also integrated directly with Adobe’s Marketing Cloud, so businesses can see exactly how well their apps are actually performing and integrate them with this existing marketing solutions.

-You can read the process of an intergration here.
+You can read the process of an integration here.